 The Internet has made it easier than ever for any business to reach a global market instantly and Cloud services have enabled those same businesses to scale their operations instantly, allowing for instant growth.

-This on-demand approach to infrastructure, software and resourcing is matched by a similar attitude towards marketing.
+A similar attitude towards marketing matches this on-demand approach to infrastructure, software and resourcing.
 Millennial's and modern buyers now expect to carry out their own product discovery and research before purchasing a SaaS subscription.

 Not only do people expect to do the research “legwork” themselves, but they also actively avoid pushy sales messaging – at least in the early stages of the buying cycle.
 As the Mc Kinsey report concludes: